JosephSilber/bouncer/readme.md

 ### Refreshing the cache

-All queries executed by the bouncer are cached for the current request.
-If you enable [cross-request caching](#enabling-cache), the cache will persist across different requests.
+All queries executed by Bouncer are cached for the current request.
+If you enable [cross-request caching](#caching), the cache will persist across different requests.

 Whenever you need, you can fully refresh the bouncer's cache: